Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Solutions for different mass profiles

 and the field profile can be written as,

 Note that the factor $\mathcal{B}\, \pi/4$ ensures $\phi \to \phi_\infty$ for $x\to \infty$, and the matching with the inner solution is obtained when

 Finally, the screening equation is given as,

-where the matching conditions to get $r_c$ cannot be solved analytically. {In the left panel of \cref{fig:scrf} we show the screening function ($\rm{f_s (x)}$) plotted for varying values of $\phiB$.
+where the matching conditions to get $r_c$ cannot be solved analytically.
+In the top panel of Fig.~\ref{fig:scrf} we show the screening function $\rm{f_s} (\xc)/{\rm f_s} (0)$, with

+plotted for varying values of $\phiB$.
 Wherein each profile has been normalised to its value at $r =0$.
 The intersection of the screening function profiles at $\rm{f_s (\rc)} = 0$ provides the screening radius $\rc$ for a given value of $\phiB$.
-It is illustrative to notice that for $\phiB \gtrsim 0.785 \sim \pi/4$, there exists no solution to the screening function and the entire cluster is unscreened.} As it can also be seen by the structure of \cref{eq:sa Burket}, the solution for the screening radius $r_c$ demands $\frac{\phi_\infty}{\mathcal{B}} \leqslant \pi/4$, \textit{i.e.} the \textit{rhs} should be greater or equal to zero since the \textit{lhs} is a monotonically-increasing function of $x_c =r_c/r_s$, which is zero for $r_c=0$, thus, strictly positive for $x_c>0$.
+It is illustrative to notice that for $\phiB \gtrsim 0.785 \sim \pi/4$, there exists no solution to the screening function and the entire cluster is unscreened.
+As it can also be seen by the structure of \cref{eq:sa Burket}, the solution for the screening radius $r_c$ demands $\frac{\phi_\infty}{\mathcal{B}} \leqslant \pi/4$, \textit{i.e.} the \textit{rhs} should be greater or equal to zero since the \textit{lhs} is a monotonically-increasing function of $x_c =r_c/r_s$, which is zero for $r_c=0$, thus, strictly positive for $x_c>0$.
 As mentioned earlier, this corresponds to the case where the field is unscreened and the entire cluster experiences the fifth force.